56azalea/Ramen-One-click/README.md

 ## `docker-compose.yml/`
 This yml file configures the webserver container as well as the mySQL container.
 The webserver container maps the host port to 8001 to container port 4000.
 The mySQL container maps the host port 3200 to container port 3306.
 It uses the db and db root passwords from `secrets/` folder.

-##

-## How to setup and start the containers
+## How to use ngrok to connect our database with AppSmith
 **Important** - you need Docker Desktop installed

 1. In a terminal or command prompt, navigate to the folder with the `docker-compose.yml` file.
-1. Build the images with `docker compose build`
+2. Build the images with `docker compose build`
-1. Start the containers with `docker compose up`.
+3. Start the containers with `docker compose up`.
 To run in detached mode, run `docker compose up -d`.
+4. Add a new terminal and and type 'ngrok http 8001'.
+5. The ngrok window will give a Forwarding link.
+Copy the link.
+5. Go to AppSmith and click Flask API under Datasources.
+6. Click edit on the top right corner and paste the copied link from ngrok to the URL.
+7. The databse is now connected with AppSmith.

 ## Video Link
 To watch our video, go to this link: